FrCln/animations/README.md

 # animations
-Python library providing animation for any object
+Python library providing animation for any object.

 This is just a draft